Apple cranberry stuffing for Thanksgiving, or any fall day you want to nourish your cells!

 Can you believe it’s that time of year already??
 This apple-cranberry combo is perfect for the holiday season, not to mention its grain-free!

 You’ve probably heard all about the anti-oxidant benefits of cranberries and maybe even the fact that they help prevent urinary tract infections.
 Doctors have actually been recommending eating cranberries for urinary tract health since the early 1900s!

 And of course apples have their benefits too!
 Being high in fiber, they help to control hunger, weight gain, constipation, diarrhea, and IBS.
-Apples have also been shown to lower cholesterol as well as decrease the risk of diabetes and pancreatic cancer.
+It could very well be that they are such a good liver food, they have positive downstream effects.
+Apples have also been shown to lower cholesterol since they “sweep” out the intestinal tract and liver…as well as decrease the risk of diabetes and pancreatic cancer.
 You kow what they say “an apple a day”….

 1 sweet potato, cut into 1 inch squares

 1 cup fresh cranberries, cut into halves